 Novel therapeutics and interventions

-The development of novel therapeutics and interventions is multifaceted and uses a variety of approaches, such as tissue engineering and regenerative medicine, chemical glycomedicine (Fascione, Willems), development of novel insulin analogues for oral delivery (Brzozowski), drug discovery (Clark), design and synthesis (O’Brien).
+The development of novel therapeutics and interventions is multifaceted and uses a variety of approaches, such as tissue engineering and regenerative medicine, development of magnetic nanoparticles for delivery of therapeutic agent (Chechik, Genever), chemical glycomedicine (Fascione, Willems), development of novel insulin analogues for oral delivery (Brzozowski), drug discovery (Clarke), design and synthesis (O’Brien).

-There is also research combining artificial intelligence (AI) and molecular diagnostics for molecular diagnostic informed disease, early melanoma diagnostic technologies and skin cancer treatment (Prow).
+There is also research combining artificial intelligence (AI) and molecular diagnostics for molecular diagnostic informed disease, early melanoma diagnostic technologies and skin cancer treatment (Prow, Yamada).
 Read more about our diagnostic technologies and point-of-care devices on the Biomedical Technologies page.

 Carbohydrates play key roles in a wide variety of cellular processes.
 When attached to proteins, they can, for example, regulate protein stability and mediate cell-cell and cell-pathogen interactions.
 These glycoconjugates are often extended into complex, branched carbohydrate structures.
 The exact structures of the various glycoconjugates are determined by the enzymes that are responsible for building up, remodelling and breaking down carbohydrate chains.
 Defects in several of these enzymes, as well as in the glycoconjugates themselves, have been found to be at the basis of various human diseases.